 When to go to the doctor

-- Bleeding through the nose, anus or vagina, with no apparent explanation.
+- Bleeding from the nose, anus or vagina with no apparent explanation

-In this case it is still important to tell the doctor all the symptoms you have, when they appeared, if you changed something in your diet or if you were in another country, for example.
-If there is pain, it is still advisable to explain where the body site is affected, when it started and if the intensity has been constant.
+It is very important to discuss all the symptoms you have with your doctor, making sure to communicate when they first appeared, if you changed anything in your diet, or if you were recently in another country.
+If you are also experiencing pain, be sure to explain which part of the body is affected, when the pain started and if the intensity has been constant.

 Having sufficient information can prompt your doctor to evaluate your condition thoroughly and indicate the most appropriate treatment.